portussophia/portussophia-public/campaign/faith.md

 - turning structure into hope,
 - and turning hope into action.

-I’m not “selling religion.”I’m bearing witness to what God has already done:
+I’m not “selling religion.”
+I’m bearing witness to what God has already done:

 - I should not be alive after that COVID night.
 - I should not have reconnected with someone who kept my letters for 35 years.